nrfconnect/sdk-nrf/samples/crypto/aes_ccm/README.rst

 The AES CCM sample shows how to perform authenticated encryption and decryption operations using the CCM algorithm and a 128-bit key.
 The sample uses additional data and a random nonce.

-Overview
-********

-The sample follows these steps:

-1. First, the sample performs initialization:

-   a.
-The Platform Security Architecture (PSA) API is initialized.
-   #.
-A random AES key is generated and imported into the PSA crypto keystore.

-#.
-Then, it encrypts/decrypts a sample plaintext:

-   a.
-A random nonce is generated.
-   #.
-Authenticated encryption is performed.
-   #.
-Authenticated decryption is performed.

-#.
-Afterwards, it performs cleanup:

-   a.
-The AES key is removed from the PSA crypto keystore.

 Requirements
 ************